-Unless otherwise superseded by state or federal regulations, parking or designed and provided in accordance with Part 6 of the Zoning Code with the following additional and superseding provisions:
+Unless otherwise superseded by state or federal statutes or regulations, parking shall be designed and provided in accordance with Part 6 of the Zoning Code with the following additional and superseding provisions:

-- (i) Parking lots shall connect with adjoining CRA parcel development or provide for future connection if access is not currently available.
-A rear lane with cross parcel access easement may serve to connect multiple parcels with cross access where driveways may be limited due to safety and traffic operations. - (ii) For developments providing more than four (4) parking spaces, the majority of parking on the site shall be located to the rear and side of the principal building. - (iii) If all of the required parking is provided to the rear and side and at least 25% of the total parking lot area is a pervious parking surface, defined in Section 656.1601 Ordinance Code, with only the minimum required
+(i) Parking lots shall connect with adjoining CRA parcel development or provide for future connection if access is not currently available.
+A rear lane with cross parcel access easement may serve to connect multiple parcels with cross access where driveways may be limited due to safety and traffic operations.

-ADA requirements fulfilled for paved parking spaces and the driveway apron is adjacent to the street frontage, the following requirements may be reduced:
+- (ii) For developments providing more than four (4) parking spaces, the majority of parking on the site shall be located to the rear and side of the principal building. - (iii) If all of the required parking is provided to the rear and side and at least 25% of the total parking lot area is a pervious parking surface, as defined in Section 656.1601 Ordinance Code, with only the minimum required ADA requirements fulfilled for paved parking spaces and the driveway apron is adjacent to the street frontage, the following requirements may be reduced: - a.

-- a.
 Driveway width requirement shall be reduced from 24 feet to 16 feet wide for access to rear yard parking with apron of no more than a one (1) foot additional flair at the end of pavement for a total width of 18 feet at the right of way. - b.
-The rear buffer may be reduced from ten feet to five feet when an eight-foot masonry wall, pre-cast panel, or similar is provided. - required buffer area, landscaping shall not be required in the internal landscape islands of the VUA where the minimum required parking is 25 spaces or less. - (iv) Unless shared driveways constructed, each lot shall have only one driveway.
-Lots located at the roads corner of classified as collectors or higher may have one driveway per road frontage.
-Additional access points above the one permitted may be granted provided the continuous roadway frontage of the property is
+The rear buffer may be reduced from ten feet to five feet when an eight-foot masonry wall, pre-cast panel, or similar is provided. - c.
+While still required in any required buffer area, landscaping shall not be required in the internal landscape islands of the VUA where the minimum required parking is 25 spaces or less.

-500-feet or greater.

-- (v) Existing non-residential and multifamily developments in place on July 1, 2019 that are not consistent with this Section shall be deemed non-conforming and shall be brought into compliance with this driveway requirement under the following conditions: - a.
+- (iv) Unless shared driveways are constructed, each lot shall have only driveway.
+Lots located at of roads classified corner as collectors or higher may have one driveway per road frontage.
+Additional access points above the one permitted may be granted provided the continuous roadway frontage of the property is 500-feet or greater. - (v) Existing non-residential and multifamily developments in place on the date of adoption of this Subpart shall be deemed non-conforming and shall be brought into compliance with this requirement under the following conditions: - a.
 When a new driveway connection permit is required for the existing development; - b.
 When a Major Renovation is undertaken, as defined in this Subpart; - c.
-When a 25% or greater increase in trip generation attributable to the existing development is documented; or - d.
+When a 25% or greater increase in trip generation attributable to the existing development is documented; or d.
 If the principal activity on the property with any non-conforming access driveway is discontinued for a consecutive period of 365 days.